Geotab/mg-api-js/README.md

 ### Credentials

-If credentials are known, they can be provided in an object
+If credentials are known, they can be provided in an object.
+This will return a promise.

 ```
-// Error is an error callback.
-If your authentication fails for any reason, this
-//    is the callback used to handle it
 const credentials = {
     server: 'server',
     database: 'database',
     username: 'username',
-    password: 'password',
+    password: 'password'
-    error: (err) => console.log(err)
 }
-const api = GeotabApi(credentials)
+const api = await new GeotabApi(credentials);

 // Sample API invocation retrieves a single "Device" object
 api.call('Get', {